 ADDA247 wishes you all a very Happy Lohri!
 May this Lohri spread positivity, peace, happiness, and love.

 Lohri is a popular Punjabi festival that is mainly celebrated in Punjab as a winter folk festival.
-The new year is here and we already said goodbye to 2020, a year that was full of ups and downs, not actually ups and downs but only lockdowns.
+The new year is here and we already said goodbye to 2021, a year that was full of ups and downs.
 The harvest festival Lohri is here, and people are looking forward to celebrating this first festival of the new year with social distancing considering the Coronavirus pandemic.

 Lohri is being celebrated on 13th January, every year mainly in the states of Punjab, Haryana, Delhi, and parts of Himachal Pradesh.
 People around the country celebrate Lohri with great excitement.
 Lohri marks the end of winter and is a traditional welcome of longer days and the sun’s journey to the northern hemisphere by Sikhs and Hindus in the Punjab region.